Job Commitment Bonus

 You may be eligible to claim your first payment of $2,500 if:

-- you received Newstart Allowance, Youth Allowance as a job seeker, or a combination of both, for at least 12 continuous months while aged 18 or older and under 31 years of age
+- you're aged 18 or older and under 31 years of age and received Newstart Allowance, Youth Allowance as a job seeker, or a combination of both, for at least 12 continuous months

 - your payment stopped after 1 July 2014 because you found continuous gainful work in Australia for at least 12 months, and